boardgameio/boardgame.io/CONTRIBUTING.md

 $ npm test
 ```

-You can check the test coverage by running:
+You can also check the test coverage by running:

 ```
 $ npm run test:coverage